Instead of the usual wanderings across the globe in search of delicious vegan food, today we’re talking about a different type of travel. Time travel!

 Strap on your hover board, because we’re going to be traveling through time into the future.
 And if you dream of creating a vegan world like I do, then you will be thrilled to know that the future is vegan!

-At least, that’s the future portrayed in Carnage: Swallowing the Past - the new, feature-length film just released by British comedian (and vegan) Simon Amstell.
+At least, that’s the future portrayed in Carnage: Swallowing the Past - a feature-length film released by British comedian (and vegan) Simon Amstell.

 The film is set in the year 2067, in a future where human society has evolved to a point where compassion and non-violence is the norm, and eating, wearing or otherwise exploiting animals is no longer socially acceptable.
 In fact, it’s abhorrent.